-- 25. A large number of new gTLDs made available by ICANN in 2012 received multiple applications.
-In accordance with the Applicant Guidebook, where multiple new gTLD applicants apply to obtain the rights to operate the same new gTLD, those applicants are grouped into a "contention set." - 26.
-Pursuant to the Applicant Guidebook, a contention set may be resolved privately among the members of a contention set or facilitated by ICANN as an auction of last resort.
-Applicants are encouraged to privately resolve a new gTLD contention set (i.e., reach a determination as to which applicant will ultimately be assigned the right to operate the new gTLD at issue).
+24. A large number of new gTLDs made available by ICANN in 2012 received multiple applications.
+In accordance with the Applicant Guidebook, where multiple new gTLD applicants apply to obtain the rights to operate the same new gTLD, those applicants are grouped into a "contention set."
+Applicants are encouraged in the Applicant Guidebook to resolve a new gTLD contention set (i.e., reach a determination as to which applicant will ultimately be assigned the right to operate the new gTLD at issue).
+If no other resolution occurs among the contention set members, ICANN ultimately facilitates and collects the proceeds of an auction process.

+25. Pursuant to the Applicant Guidebook, a contention set may be resolved privately among the members of a contention set or facilitated by ICANN as an auction of last resort.
 An ICANN auction of last resort will only be conducted when the members of a contention cannot reach agreement privately.
-By refusing to agree to resolve a contention set privately, one member of a contention set has the ability to force the other members, all of whom may be willing to resolve the contention set privately, to an ICANN auction of last resort. - 27.
-For purposes of this matter, it is important to understand that the manner in which a contention set is resolved-whether by private agreement or ICANN auction-determines which entities will receive the proceeds from the winning bid.
+By refusing to agree to resolve a contention set privately, one member of a contention set has the ability to force the other members, all of whom may be willing to resolve the contention set privately, to an ICANN auction of last resort.

+26. For purposes of this matter, it is important to understand that the manner in which a contention set is resolved-whether by private agreement or ICANN auction-determines which entities will receive the proceeds from the winning bid.
 When a contention set is resolved privately, ICANN receives no financial benefit; in an ICANN auction, the entirety of the auction proceeds go to ICANN.